Initiation: Tribal

 Tribes often have initiations.
 The initiation done in the Bapedi tribe of South Africa is normally regarded as a stage where a boy is to be taught manhood and a girl to be taught womanhood.
 In many African tribes, initiation involves circumcision/genital mutilation of males and sometimes circumcision/genital mutilation of females as well.
 Initiation is considered necessary for the individual to be regarded as a full member of the tribe.
 Otherwise, the individual may not be allowed to participate in ceremonies or even in social rituals such as marriage.
 A man will not be allowed to marry or have any special relationship with a woman who did not go to an initiation, because she is not considered to be a woman.

 Initiation may be thought of as an event which may help teens prepare themselves to be good husbands and wives.
 Where modernization is occurring, initiation is not taken so seriously as before, although there are still certain areas which still perform initiations.

 In some African tribes, boys take about 3–4 months participating in initiation rites and girls take about 1–2 months.

 Australian Aboriginal tribes usually had long periods of time to help prepare adolescent boys, teaching them traditional lore before they were ready to attend large elaborate ceremonies at the time of initiation when they were finally recognized as full-fledged men in their society.
 Most tribes had circumcision and scarification as part of the male initiation rituals, while many Central Australian tribes also practiced subincision.

 A salient shared cultural feature of the Min peoples of the New Guinea Highlands is initiation into a secret male religious cult.
 For example, the Urapmin people used to practice a type of male initiation known in Urap as ban.
 These elaborate rituals were a central part of Urapmin social life.
 The ban was a multistage process which involved beatings and manipulation of various objects.
 At each stage, the initiate was offered revelations of secret knowledge (Urap: weng awem), but at the next stage these would be shown to be false (Urap: famoul).
 These initiations were abandoned with the adoption of Christianity, and the Urap have expressed relief at no longer having to administer the beatings which were involved.

 The Sateré-Mawé people of Brazil use intentional bullet ant stings as part of their initiation rites to become warriors.

+Among the various Austronesian peoples, head-hunting raids were strongly tied to the practice of tattooing.
+In head-hunting societies, tattoos were records of how many heads the warriors had taken in battle, and was part of the initiation rites into adulthood.

+The Sande society in West Africa initiates girls into adulthood by rituals including female genital mutilation.